Crispy Sesame Chicken with a delicious ginger flavor can be made in less than 30 minutes! Quicker and tastier than take-out!

 - Packed with protein and fiber if you opt for brown rice.

-- Would be great to pack for lunch.
+- It would be great to pack for lunch.

 - Leftovers are delicious.